sandforms/sandforms/HACKING.md

 to check for any outstanding pull requests and review them.
 You definitely do not have to wait for everyone to see your pull request before merging though.

+## Criteria For Including Third Party Code

+* is the license compatible with Apache 2.0?
+* does it reach out to third party servers? (eg using apis or loading resources client side) if so it's a no-go
+* can we include it using dependency management tools? (preferably the built in meteor package system https://atmospherejs.com/)
+* is it an active project? when was the last commit?
+* how healthy is the project? number of stars on github, number of contributors, etc
+* what does the issues list look like? no issues at all could be bad, as could tons of issues that never get answered. especially **look for open security issues**

 ## Changing Permissions in dev mode

 There are two user types: owners and non-owners